petterjuan/agentic-reliability-framework/README.md

   <img src="https://github.com/petterjuan/agentic-reliability-framework/raw/main/assets/agentic-reliability-banner.png" width="100%" alt="AGENTIC RELIABILITY FRAMEWORK">
 </p>

-**Production-grade multi-agent AI system for infrastructure reliability monitoring and self-healing.**
+**Production-grade multi-agent AI system for infrastructure reliability analysis and advisory intelligence, with governed execution available in Enterprise deployments.**

 > **ARF is an enterprise reliability framework that enables context-aware AI agents to detect, reason about, and remediate infrastructure failures—operating in advisory mode in OSS and executing controlled remediation in Enterprise deployments.**